fullstackreact/react-gen-generator/README.md

 # Generate a starting point for your react app

+The `react-gen` generator is a yeoman generator that creates an app using the same structure detailed in the the [blog post detailing cloning yelp with React](http://fullstackreact.com/articles/react-tutorial-cloning-yelp/).

+Using this generator gives you a sane react structure with the following technologies:

+* Webpack with hot module reloading (hjs-webpack)
+* PostCSS and CSS modules, including autoprefixer, precss
+* Global CSS loading
+* React / ReactDOM
+* react-router
+* Nested routing with multiple views
+* Testing with karma, mocha, chai
+* React component testing helper enzyme
+* Multiple deployment environments with dotenv configuration
+* Babel with react, stage-0, and es2015
+* font-awesome
+* and more

 ## Installation

 First, install [Yeoman](http://yeoman.io) and generator-react-gen using [npm](https://www.npmjs.com/) (we assume you have pre-installed [node.js](https://nodejs.org/)).